Over the Edge (1999)

-The event is infamous for the fatal stunt accident involving wrestler Owen Hart, who was scheduled to face The Godfather for the WWF Intercontinental Championship during the event.
+The event is infamous for the fatal stunt accident involving wrestler Owen Hart, who was scheduled to face The Godfather for the WWF Intercontinental Championship.
 Wrestling under his Blue Blazer gimmick, Hart was to make a superhero-like ring entrance, which would have seen him descend from the arena rafters into the ring.
-He was, however, released prematurely when the harness line malfunctioned, and fell more than 90 ft into the ring and died.
+He was, however, released prematurely when the harness line malfunctioned, fell more than 90 ft into the ring, and died.